Harshitamahant/Machine-Learning-Theory/README.md

 It’s trained on a **Goodreads-style dataset** and features an **interactive dashboard** built using **ipywidgets** in Jupyter/Colab.

 ---
+## 🧠 Abstract

+The growing volume of digital book content on platforms such as Goodreads and Kindle necessitates efficient classification systems for organizing and recommending literature.
+This project presents a machine learning–based approach to automatically classify books into genres using textual descriptions.
+The dataset, containing thousands of book summaries, was preprocessed through tokenization, lemmatization, and stopword removal before feature extraction using TF-IDF vectorization.
+Three machine learning models—Logistic Regression, Naive Bayes, and Random Forest—were evaluated for performance.
+Logistic Regression achieved the highest accuracy of 46.85% and an F1-score of 0.4156, outperforming the other models in balancing precision and recall.
+The system also suggests similar books based on cosine similarity between TF-IDF vectors, providing an intelligent recommendation mechanism.
+The study demonstrates how NLP and traditional ML can be integrated effectively for genre prediction and content-based book recommendation.

+---

+### 🔑 Keywords
+Natural Language Processing (NLP), Book Classification, Machine Learning, TF-IDF, Logistic Regression, Recommendation System

+---

+## 🧩 Project Overview

+This project focuses on classifying book descriptions into genres such as **Fiction, Fantasy, Non-Fiction, Romance, Mystery, and more** using **Natural Language Processing (NLP)** and **Machine Learning** models.
+It is trained on a Goodreads-style dataset and features an **interactive dashboard** built using `ipywidgets` in Jupyter/Colab for live predictions.

+The model predicts genres based on the text description of a book and also recommends **similar books** using cosine similarity on TF-IDF vectors.

+---

 ## 🔧 Tech Stack